This blog post has been reviewed by Amanda Aguillard, CPA of Aguillard Accounting.

 This statement is obvious… and, yet, a bit nebulous.
 You know you should care about law firm accounting, but is it clear why you should care, and how much?

 The answer?
-As the owner of a law firm, you should care about legal accounting and bookkeeping—a lot.
+As the owner of a law firm, you should care about accounting for law firms and bookkeeping—a lot.

-Effective legal accounting is critical to your firm’s success.
+Effective accounting for law firms is critical to your firm’s success.
 To ensure your firm’s financial statements are accurate, complete, and up-to-date, you need to use sound bookkeeping for attorneys.
 To get a rich financial picture and meet your obligations to your firm, clients, and the state bar, your firm needs a clear, accurate accounting system.
 Here’s why:

 You need to stay compliant

 Every law firm has a responsibility to stay compliant with ethics regulations, and your firm is no exception.
-Ethics rules vary in each jurisdiction, but there are definitely some accounting basics that lawyers need to follow.
+Ethics rules vary in each jurisdiction, but there are some basic commonalities definitely some basics when it comes to accounting for law firms.

 For example, Rule 1.15 of the ABA’s Model Rules of Professional Conduct outlines key responsibilities for lawyers with regards to holding funds in trust, recordkeeping, and notifying clients of the receipt of funds or property.